vonjjustin/GenAI-FAQs-Ethical-Use-of-AI/README.md

   3. **Accuracy**
   4. **Bias**
   5. **Guidelines**
-- Real-world examples and scenarios
-- Interactive checklist for ethical AI use
 - Properly cited references

 ### 💻 Analogy on the Use of AI in Dev Work (article.html)